Progressive Conservative Association of Alberta: Post-merger legal status and official dissolution

 Because Alberta electoral law did not permit parties to formally merge (or even to transfer money among themselves), the PC and Wildrose parties did not formally dissolve upon creation of the new UCP.
 As a result, when the UCP officially came into existence on July 24, 2017; the UCP's interim leadership team formally assumed the leaderships of the PC and Wildrose parties as well.
 In that role, they withdrew both organizations from any meaningful public presence, thus effectively dissolving them although they continued to exist on paper.
 In order to give de facto effect to the merger, all PC members in good standing of as of July 24 became members of the UCP from that date, and all but a few PC members formally withdrew their memberships in the PCs.
 Legally, the core leadership team of the UCP remained members of both the PC and Wildrose parties.
 (Notwithstanding this, after he refused to join the UCP caucus, Richard Starke continued to be designated a PC member of the legislature until the 2019 election.)

 To maintain their registration through the 2019 Alberta general election, both the PCs and Wildrose ran one paper candidate each in that election.
 Both of these nominal candidates appeared on the ballot in Edmonton-Strathcona, the riding held by incumbent Premier Notley and considered among the NDP's safest seats.

 The newly elected UCP government passed legislation allowing parties to merge during the Fall 2019 legislative session.
 On February 7, 2020, the merger was formally approved by Elections Alberta, allowing the party to officially merge into the UCP and dissolve.

-2025 attempted revival

-In July 2025, MLAs Scott Sinclair and Peter Guthrie announced plans to form a new political party in the name of the Progressive Conservatives.
-Sinclair and Guthrie had both left the UCP caucus in early 2025 to sit as independents.
-Later that month, it was announced that Sinclair and Guthrie would be joining the Alberta Party and rebranding it as the Progressive Conservative Party.

-A special general meeting was held on August 27, 2025, in which the membership of the Alberta Party decided the future direction of the party.
-The party voted to change the name to the Alberta Progressive Conservative Party.
-The change will be official after approval from Elections Alberta.